Consumer Pricing Guidance for Prescription Drugs

 As we seek to improve the health system, the Bermuda Health Council continuously looks at how to make healthcare more affordable.
 Over the past four months, we have been looking at solutions to improve one of the largest out-of-pocket costs to Bermuda’s residents, the cost of prescription drugs.
 This is the Council’s first of many steps to work within the current market to fairly and efficiently increase access to necessary healthcare.

 You can use this tool to calculate how much your medication should cost in Bermuda.
 First, find your medication and dosage on the list.
 Then, multiply how many pills or ml of a medication you get by the unit cost.
-Add $15 to that total and you have what your medication should cost.
+Add the dispensing fee (ranges from $15-$38) to that total and you have what your medication would cost.
 Depending on your insurance coverage, some, or all, of the cost will be covered.
 Check with your insurance provider to know your level of coverage.
+Check with multiple pharmacies and shop around for the best price.

 All of these values were determined based on research and consultation with pharmacies, pharmaceutical professional bodies, Pharmacy Council, local importers, insurers as well as claims data.
 The Health Council received written confirmation of the pharmaceutical claims, the prices per pill, as well as, the components of their dispensing fee and costs of medication from a local importer.

 The prices listed are based on the landed costs of each prescription drug plus a 25% margin increase for the importer and an additional 25% increase to account for any fluctuation in the market.
 The total cost per prescription will be based on the total cost above, plus a dispensing fee.
-Most pharmacies have a dispensing fee of $38 per dispensed medication.
-The lowest dispensing fee Bermuda Health Council confirmed was $15.
+Bermuda Health Council confirmed dispensing fess ranging from $15-$38.

 There are many necessary services and fees included in the dispensing fee.
 (Pharmacies do not receive funds from the actual medication sale) The pharmacies have indicated that these fees include: payroll expenses and benefits, professional insurance, facilities fees, insurance, licensing, inventory costs, and professional pharmacy services.
 Pharmacists do not bill separately for their professional services, which can include reviews of a prescriptions and potential drug interactions, sourcing and labeling of a product, mixing compounds, dispensing, and consultation.